How, or why, does hypnosis work?

 Q: How long have you been in business?

-We have been operating at the same location and under the same name since September 1, 2006.
+We have been operating at the same physical address and under the same name since September 1, 2006.

 Q: What is your success rate?